tarponjargon/webpack-bootstrap-flask/README.md

 # Webpack, Bootstrap, Flask

 This is a demo project that provides scaleable scaffolding for a webpack-bootstrap-flask website stack.
-And also helps you find a puppy!
+And also helps you [find a puppy](https://puppies.thewhiteroom.com/)!

 ![a puppy](https://puppies.thewhiteroom.com/assets/images/binx.jpg)

 ### [See demo](https://puppies.thewhiteroom.com/)
+Thie repo contains a demo site that is primarily a server-side application using [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Gunicorn](https://gunicorn.org/), but does have vanilla-Javascript client-side functionality facilitated by [Webpack](https://webpack.js.org/).

+Webpack is commonly used for client-slide applications (React, Vue, etc), and there's not much information about how it can be implemented for applications that are largely server-side.

+Even though this is a single repo, the front end and the back end are *two separate* applications.
+As such, they require separate configuration.
+This isn't a push-button install, you kind of have to enjoy a little configuration in your life :D

 For portability I did not use a database.
 Instead, the data source for the site is the server-to-server [PetFinder API](https://www.petfinder.com/developers/v2/docs/), so it does load a tad slower because every request spawns a subsequent http request to PetFinder from the back-end.

-I wanted to illustrate how to architect, develop and code-split vanilla Javascript application code for a "traditional" server-side-rendered website, so I didn't use a front-end lib like React or Vue (though you could add one easily with npm).
-I did add some [example API routes](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/flask_app/routes/api.py) in Flask.

-Even though this is a single repo, the front end and the back end are *two separate* applications.

-As such, they require separate configuration.
-This isn't a push-button install, you kind of have to enjoy a little configuration in your life :D [Webpack](https://webpack.js.org/) is famous for that!

-Assumes full-fledged UNIX-like system (like macOS, linux).
-System prerequisites:
+Assumes install on UNIX-like systems (like macOS, linux).
+Prerequisites:
 - python3.6+ and [virtualenv](https://docs.python-guide.org/dev/virtualenvs/)
 - git, npm, and node 14+
 -  [direnv](https://shivamarora.medium.com/a-guide-to-manage-your-environment-variables-in-a-better-way-using-direnv-2c1cd475c8e) (not strictly required but very helpful)